sridharedu/RoadMap/README.md

 > Keep it **dense and relevant**, avoid fluff, and limit expansion to where **developers need understanding, optimization, or decision-making ability**.

 ---

-Would you like me to run this for you right away using your current architecture as base?
+Note : You may use your current architecture as base?